-Where an allegation is made against the Principal, the matter must be reportedimmediately to their particular Chair of SSC, or the Vice-Chair in his/her absence, without notifying the Principal first.
+Where an allegation is made against the Principal, the matter must be reported immediately to their particular Chair of SSC, or the Vice-Chair in his/her absence, without notifying the Principal first.
+The Director of Education, School Improvement Lead for Inclusion and Safeguarding Trustee should also be made aware.